Evictions

 Steps to Evict a Tenant for Nonpayment of Rent

 1. You must first give the tenant notice to move out of your property.
 This notice may be written or verbal.
-The minimum notice period is 10 days.

 3. You will then have to appear at the court hearing.

-4. After the court date, there is a 10 day appeal period.
+4. After the court date, there is a 10-day appeal period.

 5. After the appeal period is up, if the defendants have not vacated the property, you must then go back to the Clerk of Superior Court and take out a Writ of Possession for Real Property.